ostadabbas/Infant-Respiration-Estimation/README.md

+**9/16/24 Note:** We are working on fixing issues in this repository, caused by changes in the underlying [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
+We do not have an estimated time for the fix at the moment, but those interested in infant respiration may be able to use the rPPG-Toolbox repository directly, together with our dataset.
+Thanks for your interest in our work, and apologies for the inconvenience.

 # Automatic Infant Respiration Estimation from Video
 Official repository for our paper: [Automatic Infant Respiration Estimation from Video: A Deep Flow-based Algorithm and a Novel Public Benchmark](https://arxiv.org/pdf/2307.13110.pdf), [published](https://doi.org/10.1007/978-3-031-45544-5_10) at [MICCAI](https://conferences.miccai.org/2023/en/) [PIPPI](https://pippiworkshop.github.io) 2023.
 <p align="center">